 He helped guide FSCC to the No. 1 nationally-ranked offense and No. 2 scoring offense, while coaching quarterbacks and running backs for the 2007 and 2008 seasons.
 He also served as strength and conditioning coordinator and video supervisor at Fort Scott before coming to Missouri State in August 2009 as a part-time assistant.

 Chandler earned full-time coaching status at Missouri State in the spring of 2010 after a superior effort during the 2009 season that saw his receivers earn two league awards, including All-Missouri Valley Football Conference honorable mention honors by Jared Emery and MVFC All-Newcomer status by freshman Cadarrius Dotson.

 In 2010, he continued to advance the MSU receiving corps with 12 different players registering pass receptions during a 5-6 campaign.
 Junior standout Jermaine Saffold earned All-MVFC second-team honors after collecting 53 catches for 869 yards.
 Likewise, Dotson picked up where he left off his freshman year and had 38 catches, including a reception in each of his first 21 games as a Bear.

 In 2011, Saffold broke the MSU single-season (913) and career (2,221) records for receiving yards and earned All-MVFC first-team distinction before signing a free-agent contract with the Cleveland Browns.

-Last season, junior Dorian Buford earned first-team All-MVFC honors after pulling in 59 passes for 642 yards to lead a quartet of players with 25 catches or more.
+Dorian Buford earned first-team All-MVFC honors in 2012 after pulling in 59 passes for 642 yards to lead a quartet of players with 25 catches or more.
 Buford ranked 2nd in the league in receptions per game (5.36), which translated to 47th nationally.